Silicosis on the rise: The dangers of engineered stone

 If you believe you may have been exposed to silica, have been diagnosed with silicosis, or simply want more information, please contact Shine Lawyers today.

-Our team of dust disease specialists can assess your circumstances and provide you with obligation-free advice about any potential entitlements to compensation.
+Our team of toxic exposure, silica and dust disease specialists can assess your circumstances and provide you with obligation-free advice about any potential entitlements to compensation.